 - 102km of new cycleways have been created, including 60km of Sustrans routes and 16km of trails at the new Hicks Lodge Cycle Centre.

-- Since 1997, over 22,000 workdays have been arranged in the Forest by the British Trust for Conservation Volunteers (BTCV).
+- Since 1997, 29,293 workdays have been arranged in the Forest by The Conservation Volunteers (TCV).

 Investment & Regeneration

 - The Forest has already provided a positive net public benefit of c£140m and is set to create long term benefits of around £700m when the Forest is completed.

 - Since 1995, c£172m has been invested in Forest-related and regeneration projects and programmes.

 - 333 jobs have been created/safeguarded through forestry, farm diversification to forest uses and woodland businesses.

 - Tourism is worth £373m pa (£286m in 2003).

 - There were 7.8 million visitors to The National Forest in 2014 and 4,842 tourism related jobs.